 In subsequent semesters (A1.1 and A1.2) a student can do all of the above more automatically, and also can...

 - determine whether to address someone formally or informally

 - identify or briefly describe common daily events

 - locate several major cities in German speaking countries

-After a few semesters (approximately 150 hours of German study), the student should be able to complete an A1 test with at least 70% accuracy in several modes of communication, i.e. conversational, presentational, and receptive (listening and reading).
+After a few semesters (approximately 150 hours of German study), the student should be able to complete an standard A1 test with at least 70% accuracy.
 Tests can be administered during the spring semester, by prior arrangement with the instructor.

 Sterne Class Curriculum outlining the goals for this class can now also be downloaded.

 This group is for high school and adult students with previous German learning and/or travel experiences.
 It is a multi-level class, with activities supporting a variety of goals.
-As students continue to attend regularly and work independently they should be able to slowly but surely advance their skills according to the benchmarks below.
+As students continue to attend regularly and work independently they should be able to advance skills to meet the benchmarks below.

 Some students will work to round out comprehensive basic (A2) skills.
 This includes developing a repertoire of basic language which enables him/her to deal with everyday situations with predictable content, though he/she will generally have to compromise the message and search for words.

 A2.1 The student will be able to .